hubmapconsortium/ccf-ui/projects/ccf-eui/src/assets/docs/README.md

 construction of an atlas of the human body at single-cell resolution for understanding the relationship between tissue organization and function.

-# Common Coordinate Framework (CCF)
+# Human Reference Atlas (HRA) and Common Coordinate Framework (CCF)

-The HuBMAP common coordinate framework (CCF) is under active development.
+The Human Reference Atlas (HRA) is under active development.
 It aims to semantically annotate and spatially index HuBMAP data for efficient spatial and semantic search, browsing, and filtering.
 The CCF v1.0.0 became available in June 2020.
 The CCF Ontology is available as an <a rel="noopener noreferrer"
             href="http://purl.org/ccf/latest/ccf.owl" target="_blank">OWL file</a>,